camaraproject/Commonalities/documentation/API-design-guidelines.md

 CAMARA event notification leverages **[CloudEvents](https://cloudevents.io/)** as it is a vendor-neutral specification for defining the format of event data.
 A generic neutral CloudEvent notification swagger is available in commonalities/artifact directory (notification-as-cloud-event.yaml).

 Note: The notification is the message posted on listener side.
 We describe the notification(s) in the CAMARA API using the `callbacks`.
 From API consumer it could confusing because this endpoint must be implemented on the business API consumer side.
-This notice should be explicited mentioned in all CAMARA API documentation featuring notifications.
+This notice should be explicitly mentioned in all CAMARA API documentation featuring notifications.

-Only Operation POST is provided for `eventNotifications` and the expected response code is `204`.
+Only Operation POST is provided for event notification and the expected response code is `204`.
 The url for this `POST` operation must be specified in the swagger as `{$request.body#/webhook/notificationUrl}`.

 For consistency across CAMARA APIs the uniform CloudEvents model must be used with following rules: